provable-things/ethereum-api/lib-experimental/README.md

 A library version of the oraclize API, allowing for much lower deployment gas costs of contracts leveraging Oraclize.

+#### Notes

+Following data is applicable to a previous iteration of the library but should still produce similar results.

+For the contract examples, they will not work with Javascript VM in browser-solidity due to some incompatibility of the VM with libraries.
+It will work fine with ganache, privatenets, testnets, mainnet.

+In the future, we will look to provide an already deployed library, which you may link your contracts to.

 #### Comparison

 (N.B. this is data from the previous version, but should still be applicable)